MubashirMalik/learning-angular/notes.md

 ```

 ### Modules
 - We worked with `standalone` components so far.
-- Nowadays, recommended and most modern way of combining/making Angular components.
+Standalone components are recommended and most modern way of combining/making Angular components.
 - Its just like modules of Nest.js.
 - **Pros:** Components decorator declaration gets leaner because we don't need imports array.
 - **Cons:** We don't know which component is using which other components and we need to create extra modules.